tldr-pages/tldr/pages/common/git-browse-ci.md

 `git browse-ci`

-- Opn the current `git` repository's CI configuration on its upstream website for a specific remote:
+- Open the current `git` repository's CI configuration on its upstream website for a specific remote:

 `git browse-ci {{remote}}`